gitsense/devboard/README.md

 AI-friendly???
 Yes, really.

-Due to how DevBoard [packages](http://localhost:3357?board=welcome.packages), [boards](http://localhost:3357?board=welcome.boards) and [widgets](http://localhost:3357?board=welcome.widgets) work, it is very easy to take a divide-and-conquer approach to building with DevBoard.
+Due to how DevBoard [packages](https://devboard.gitsense.com?board=welcome.packages), [boards](https://devboard.gitsense.com?board=welcome.boards) and [widgets](https://devboard.gitsense.com?board=welcome.widgets) work, it is very easy to take a divide-and-conquer approach to building with DevBoard.
 DevBoard is designed with a very strong separation of concerns, allowing for highly isolated development and testing.
-This should make constructing and refining AI prompts easier with DevBoard."
+This should make constructing and refining AI prompts easier with DevBoard.

 ## Quick

 How quick?

 It only takes a few minutes to create a full-stack widget.
 DevBoard excels in fast prototyping, enabling you to test new ideas and gather requirements quickly.
-To learn more, take a look at the [full-stack hello-world widget](https://github.com/gitsense/hello-world/tree/main/widgets/fullstack) or try the [tutorial](http://localhost:3357?board=welcome.tutorial) that will walk you through the steps to create a configurable full-stack widget in less than five minutes.
+To learn more, take a look at the [full-stack hello-world widget](https://github.com/gitsense/hello-world/tree/main/widgets/fullstack) or try the [tutorial](https://devboard.gitsense.com?board=welcome.tutorial) that will walk you through the steps to create a configurable full-stack widget in less than five minutes.

 ## Smart

 Smart, with examples!

-A DevBoard dashboard is comprised of widgets that can not only display data (charts, tables, etc.), but they can also be programmed to be [context aware](http://localhost:3357?board=welcome.demo#context-aware), [configurable](http://localhost:3357?board=welcome.demo#configurable), [communicate with one another](http://localhost:3357?board=welcome.demo#communicate) and more.
-With DevBoard, you can make your dashboards as smart as you need.
-And if you take a look at the [demo](http://localhost:3357?board=welcome.demo) document, you can see a smart document in action.
+A DevBoard dashboard is comprised of widgets that can not only display data (charts, tables, etc.), but they can also be programmed to be [context aware](https://devboard.gitsense.com?board=welcome.demo#context-aware), [configurable](https://devboard.gitsense.com?board=welcome.demo#configurable), [communicate with one another](https://devboard.gitsense.com?board=welcome.demo#communicate) and more.
+And if you take a look at the [demo](https://devboard.gitsense.com?board=welcome.demo) document, you can see an example of a smart document in action.

 ## Demo